 Cassava Topping (option 1)

-- 1/2 cup cheddar cheese grated, add more if preferred
+- ½ cup grated cheddar cheese, for topping, add more if preferred

 - Grease baking pan with butter or oil.
 Place banana leaves on top if using and grease the top as well.
 Pre-heat oven to 180c/ 375f.